 Learner-centered instruction is a term that has been used in education for several decades now.
-One of the challenges of extremely popular terms in a field such as learner-centered instruction is that the term losses its meaning as people throw it into a discussion with knowing exactly what the term means.
+One of the challenges of extremely popular terms in a field such as learner-centered instruction is that the term loses its meaning as people throw it into a discussion without knowing exactly what the term means.

 The purpose of this post is to try and explain some of the characteristics of learner-centered instruction without being exhaustive.
 In addition, we will look at the challenges to this philosophy as well as ways to make it happen in the classroom.